Skip to main content

 More Information

 The estimated per-unit fee is calculated using the annual average first-year fee.
-It is based on a full-time study load of 96 credit points (eight courses) per year.
+It is based on a full-time study load of 96 credit points (eight subjects) per year.

 Campus